Flavio13Lins/image-resizer/README.md

 **After setting target size to 800x600:**

-- All images are resized/cropped to 800x600.
+- All images are resized/cropped to 800x600 or ANY SIZE YOU NEED.

 ## 📸 Comparison: Wrong vs. Correct Resizing